 Sam Greenberg is a tax attorney in the Los Angeles office of Munger, Tolles & Olson.
 His practice focuses on the taxation of domestic and international transactions.
-Mr. Greenberg was named a Rising Star by Southern California Super Lawyers magazine in 2013.
+Mr. Greenberg was named a Rising Star by Southern California Super Lawyers magazine in 2014 and 2013.
 His experience includes:

 - Advising clients on tax issues related to mergers, acquisitions, divestitures, financings, bankruptcy and insolvency restructurings, including debtor and creditor tax considerations, loss preservation and cancellation of debt issues